BMI Calculator

 Slight variations may not be concerning, especially if you're otherwise healthy.
 Consider other factors like body composition, fitness level, and overall health.
 Consult healthcare providers for personalized assessment and guidance.

 The Body Mass Index was created in the 1830s by Belgian mathematician Adolphe Quetelet, originally called the "Quetelet Index."
 He developed it not for medical purposes, but as a statistical tool to study the "average man" in populations.
-It wasn't until the 1970s that it became widely used in medicine.
+It wasn't until the 1970s that it became widely used in medicine, when researcher Ancel Keys popularized it as a measure of body fat.

-💡 Fun Fact: The word "obesity" comes from the Latin "obesitas," which means "having eaten until fat."
-The term was first used in medical contexts in the early 17th century.
+💡 Historical Insight: The word "obesity" comes from the Latin "obesitas," which means "having eaten until fat."
+The term was first used in medical contexts in the early 17th century, but BMI as we know it today wasn't developed until the 19th century.

 Important Health Disclaimers